Sarah Haffner: Reflections of a female artist

-Sarah Haffner celebrated her eighteenth birthday in February 1968.
-She lived through the "1968 events" and the manifestations of Second-wave feminism both as a youthful and very determined art student and as a slightly bemused young mother.
-In one of a series of radio interviews conducted (and subsequently published in 2002) by Ute Kätzel, Sarah Haffner recalled her experiences of those events.
+Sarah Haffner lived through the "1968 events" and the manifestations of Second-wave feminism both as an art student and as a young mother.
+In one of a series of radio interviews conducted (and subsequently published in 2002) by Ute Kätzel, she recalled her experiences of those events.
 From early in 1968 Haffner took to participating in meetings of the West Berlin "Action Council on Women's Liberation".